MicrosoftEdge/WebView2Samples/SampleApps/WebView2APISample/documentation/Testing-Instructions.md

 Test that sets focus into WebView

 1. Launch the sample app.
-2. Click on the Bing address bar and press `Tab` key once, which sets the focus to the camera icon
+2. Click on the Bing search bar and press `Tab` key once, which sets the focus to the audio icon
 3. Click `Cancel` in the app window, which moves the focus from the WebView to the app window
 4. Go to `View -> Set Focus`
 5. Expected: See the focus is moved back the camera icon, which was the last focus in the WebView